 “I went to law school in NYU for a year and a half and I took a leave of absence to work in the army for two years,” said Siegel.

 “When I was in Germany, I did 200 court marshals defending enlisted men in Germany and I said I don’t want to be in law, so I came back to New York.
 I was doing photography and I worked in a major advertising agency BBDO.

 “Then I was recruited to work for a corporate identity firm new business in the mid-60s.
-I had a contract and said if I did certain thing, I would be a partner at 27 years old.
+I had a contract and said if I did certain things, I would be a partner at 27 years old.
 So I did all of those things, but they said they couldn’t make me a partner.
 They said I was too young.